adamtrilling/blog-posts/simple_bdd/part2.md

        uninitialized constant ItemsController
 ```

-It's time to build a controller!
+Now it's time to build a controller.
 While feature specs are intended to be very high-level, controllers and models are unit-tested, so we want to examine every case we can think of.
 Controller specs live under spec/controllers/ and are named by the controller they are testing.
 Here's spec/controllers/items_controller_spec.rb, which tests the :index action:

 ```ruby
 require 'rails_helper'